 How does my child qualify for a PUF Pre-Kindergarten program?

-To qualify a child must be assessed and diagnosed with a severe disability/delay by a qualified professional (pediatrician, psychiatrist, psychologist, speech-language pathologist) and meet the Alberta Education Special Education Coding Criteria.
+To qualify a child must be assessed and diagnosed with a severe delay/disability or a moderate language delay/disability by a qualified professional (pediatrician, psychiatrist, psychologist, speech-language pathologist) and meet the Alberta Education Special Education Coding criteria.
+Children assessed and diagnosed with a mild delay by a qualified professional may also qualify for a placement, depending on capacity and based on Alberta Education Coding criteria.
 If your child has a report (dated after March 1 of the current year) from Alberta Health Services or another qualified professional, please contact the Grande Prairie Public School Division Office or the PUF Program Lead.

 How do I register my child for Pre-Kindergarten?

-Once your child is approved you will receive an email welcoming you and your child to the Grande Prairie Public School Division as a Program Unit Funded Student (PUF).
+Once your child is approved you will receive an email welcoming you and your child to the Grande Prairie Public School Division as a Program Unit Funded Student (PUF) or as a Base-Funded Student (Mild Diagnosis).
 This email will state your child's school, teacher, and class section.
 Within this email, you will find a link to School Engage and instructions on how to register your child.

 Please contact the Administrative Assistant of your child's assigned school for any assistance needed with registration.